Skip to navigation Skip to content

 What is the purpose of the interview? + Read more ...

-Customer contact is an important part of the registration process because it provides the opportunity to:
+Customer contact during the registration provides the opportunity to:

 • establish personal contact with customers early in the life of the case and provide a contact should the customer have further questions